talco318/LineUp_vs_spotify_bot/README.md

 Are you a music enthusiast gearing up for the next Tomorrowland festival?
 Look no further!
 The Tomorrowland Playlist Analyzer Bot is your ultimate companion for making the most of this epic music event.

-## Features:
+### **Features:**

-- **Playlist Analysis**: Send the bot your Spotify playlist links, and it will analyze your playlists to identify all the artists set to perform at Tomorrowland.
+- **Playlist Analysis:** Send the bot your Spotify playlist links, and it will analyze your playlists (V2- Multiple playlist support added!) to identify all the artists set to perform at Tomorrowland.
-- **Detailed Show Information**: The bot provides comprehensive details about each artist's show at the festival, including set times, stage locations, and other essential information.
-It also includes links to the Spotify pages of each artist.
+- **Weekend Selection Filter:** Users can filter the output by selecting their preferred weekend, ensuring they get the most relevant information for their visit.
-- **User-Friendly**: With a user-friendly interface on Telegram, it's easy for anyone to use, whether you're a tech whiz or a festival newbie.
+- **Detailed Show Information:** The bot provides comprehensive details about each artist's show at the festival, including set times, stage locations, and other essential information.
+It also includes links to the Spotify pages of each artist (V2).
-- **Powered by Spotify and Telegram APIs**: This bot leverages the Spotify API to access playlist information and the Telegram Bot API for seamless communication.
+- **User-Friendly:** With a user-friendly interface on Telegram, it's easy for anyone to use, whether you're a tech whiz or a festival newbie.
-- **Tomorrowland API**: The bot uses the Tomorrowland API for real-time updates, ensuring the most accurate and up-to-date information.
+- Powered by Spotify and Telegram APIs: This bot leverages the Spotify API to access playlist information and the Telegram Bot API for seamless communication.
-- **AI-Powered Lineup Creation (Gemini API)**: The bot can create a custom lineup based on the details it provides, including walking time between stages, set times, and artist preferences.
+- **Tomorrowland API (V2):** The bot uses the Tomorrowland API for real-time updates, ensuring the most accurate and up-to-date information.
-- **Meal Suggestions**: The bot can recommend nearby food options and estimate walking times to food vendors, ensuring you don't miss a beat while fueling up.
+- **AI-Powered Lineup Creation (New in V2!
+Gemini API):** The bot can create a custom lineup based on the details it provides, including walking time between stages, set times, and artist preferences.
-- **Personalized Recommendations**: Leveraging machine learning algorithms, the bot can suggest artists and shows based on your music preferences and past festival experiences.
+- **Meal Suggestions (V2):** The bot can recommend nearby food options and estimate walking times to food vendors, ensuring you don't miss a beat while fueling up.
-- **Weekend Selection Filter**: Users can filter the output by selecting their preferred weekend, ensuring they get the most relevant information for their visit.
+- **Personalized Recommendations (V2):** Leveraging machine learning algorithms, the bot can suggest artists and shows based on your music preferences and past festival experiences.

 ![image](https://github.com/talco318/LineUp_vs_spotify_bot/assets/12784722/964751cd-0878-47cb-82f8-d4d39b3c2d25)
 ![image](https://github.com/talco318/LineUp_vs_spotify_bot/assets/12784722/df367686-971f-46c1-9574-0703672dcfbb)